A Financial Assessment comes after a Care Needs Assessment has been carried out.

 Residential/Nursing Home Fees

-The average weekly cost of a place in a residential home in England is approximately £530, and a place in a nursing home costs around £730 per week.
+The average weekly cost of a place in a residential home in England is approximately £630.
+A place in a nursing home costs around £730 per week.
 Almost half of the people who currently live in residential homes are fully self-funded and just over one third are fully local-authority funded.

 If your parents have chosen a care home that meets the care needs in their local authority care plan, they are more likely to get funding should their financial situation change in the future.
 (The assumption if they are self-funding your own care home is that they are likely to choose one that is more expensive than that selected by the local authority).
 However, they should not have to move homes.

 LA Grants for Home Alterations

 In Scotland, there is a similar grant called a Scheme of Assistance.
 The kinds of alterations the grant will fund include installation of a stair lift, fitting hand rails, making outside steps easier to use or installing ramps.
 Have a look at our section of making the home safer and easier to live for useful tips and guidance.

 See more in our Complete Guide to Care Needs Assessment